 I'm just a small-time guy working a normal job as a physician assistant.
 My passion is building PCs and testing/reviewing PC hardware.

-The nVidia GeForce GTX 980 Ti would do away with the vanilla GTX 980’s GM204 graphics processor unit (GPU) and instead would feature a cut-down version of the Titan X’s better GM200 chip.
+The Nvidia GeForce GTX 980 Ti would do away with the vanilla GTX 980’s GM204 graphics processor unit (GPU) and instead would feature a cut-down version of the Titan X’s better GM200 chip.
 The GTX 980 Ti features 2816 CUDA cores and a base clock running at 1000MHz, a boost clock of 1075MHz, and a memory clock of 3505MHz.
 The GTX 980 Ti comes with 6GB of GDDR5 video memory and draws 250 watts of TDP through one 8-pin and one 6-pin power connector.
-The card offers 3 DisplayPorts, 1 HDMI port, and 1 Dual-Link DVI port.
-The GTX 980 Ti has a thermal threshold of 92 degrees Celsius.
+The card offers three DisplayPorts, one HDMI port, and one Dual-Link DVI port.
+The GTX 980 Ti has a thermal threshold of 92°C.

 *See full specifications below*